 Scholarships and grants are gifts to you that go directly onto your PLU student account.
-Unlike loans, you don't have to pay these funds back.
-Outside scholarships from non-PLU sources are added to your account, and depending on your financial aid package, your need-based financial aid may be reduced by a like amount.
-PLU endowed scholarships will replace the amount of your other PLU support (like Q-club and Academic Scholarships), dollar for dollar.
+Unlike loans, you don’t have to pay these funds back.
+Outside scholarships from non-PLU sources are added to your account, and depending on your financial aid package, your need-based financial aid MAY be reduced by a like amount (beginning with work study and student loans) per federal regulations.
+PLU endowed scholarships may be used to replace the amount of your other PLU support (like Q-Club and Academic Scholarships), dollar for dollar.
 Eligibility for all PLU funded scholarships and grants require full time enrollment (12-17 credits per semester).

 - Need-Based Awards – Scholarships and grants from PLU as well as state and federal sources.
 These awards, which do not have to be repaid, are based on financial need and academic ability.